scripting-drafts/wgetlinks/README.md

 # wgetlinks
 Fetch download links and filenames from URLs and wget them.

-This file lacks the wget function.
+This file lacks the Wget function.
 Meanwhile you can test it to print the list of URLs and filenames.
-You just have to write your URL regex to the filename finder located at regex.findall().
+Write your URL regex to the filename finder located at regex.findall().

 Dependencies;
 - Python
+- Wget
 - Beautiful Soup

 Aditional;